 They first settled in Boston before moving to Washington, D.C.
 There, Nellie got her first job working as a lift operator in a hotel where she often overheard Civil War politics.
 On one occasion, she even met General Ulysses S. Grant, who urged her to go west.

-Evidently, taking Grant’s advice, the family made their way to San Francisco in 1865 (or 1869).
+Evidently, taking Grant’s advice, the family made their way to San Francisco, California between 1865 and 1869.
 Fannie soon married and began to raise a family.
 However, an adventurous Nellie, enamored with the gold rush stories of the west, soon hired out as a cook in various Nevada mining camps, including Virginia City and Pioche.

 After carefully saving her money, she opened the Miner’s Boarding House at Panaca Flat, Nevada in 1872.
 She was said to have always been a great friend to the miners, often feeding them and providing lodging if they had no money.